loveencounterflow/fontmirror/README.md

 of some typefaces using a tripartite scale ranging from `+light` over `+medium` to `+heavy`.

-Incidentally, I've taken care to order all of the tags in the listing such that it fits their order of appearance in the corresponding `tag-vocabulary.txt`, which is just this list:
+Incidentally, I've taken care to order all of the tags in the listing such that it fits their order of appearance in the corresponding `tag-vocabulary.txt`.
+I could've used any order when writing out the tag sets, but it's probably a good idea to keep things consistent, so there you go.
+The vocabulary is defined by this list:

 ```
 # script of interest